 In March of 2014 officers in West Virginia were advised a citizen reported, “a black male in a bluish greenish Toyota Camry load a firearm [and] conceal it in his pocket” while in a convenient store parking lot.
 The reporting party advised police the vehicle was driven by a white female and had just left the parking lot, with the direction of travel provided.
 The location of the convenient store is in a noted high crime area, and the convenient store was a known drug dealing location.

 EDITOR’S NOTE: West Virginia recognizes citizens’ rights to bear arms, and had a Concealed Carry Statute (61-7-4) in effect at the time of this incident.
 One of the cruxes of this case is when and if police officers may treat a person as “armed and dangerous” even if they are legally carrying a firearm and abiding by the laws of their State.

-The officer then ordered the passenger (Robinson) to place his hands on the top of the car, and performed a frisk.
-During the frisk a loaded pistol was found in Robinson’s front pockets.
+The officer then ordered the passenger (Robinson) to place his hands on the top of the car and performed a frisk.
+During the frisk, a loaded pistol was found in one of Robinson’s front pockets.
 After recovering the firearm, the backing officer recognized Robinson and knew that he was a convicted felon.
-Robinson was then placed under arrest for illegally possessing a firearm by a felon, and was charged in U.S. District Court.
+Robinson was then placed under arrest for illegally possessing a firearm by a felon and was charged in U.S. District Court.

 Robinson’s Motion to Suppress